GEOSITES

 The quarry on Hespriholmen is a unique monument from the world's Stone Age culture.
 Ax material was fired here for a period of almost six thousand years (9500-3500 BC), and greenstone axes from Hespriholmen were during this period the identity mark for humans in southwestern Norway, I.E. between Lista in the south and Sognefjorden in the north.
 The quarry is considered the longest-running "industrial enterprise" in the world.

-Grønstein can be found in several places on Bømlo, but it is only on the weather-hardy Hespriholmen and in a small quarry on the west side of Siggjo (Stegahaugen) that it has been mined.
+Greenstone is found in several places on Bømlo, but it is only on the weathered Hespriholmen and in a small quarry on the west side of Siggjo (Stegahaugen) that it has been mined.
 This probably indicates that the stone here is of particularly good quality, but it may also have had mythological reasons.

 In addition to being tools for woodworking, the axes may have had ritual or symbolic values.
 It is also natural to think that both subjects and finished axes were useful as a medium of exchange / currency.